GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/156-aerial-imagery.md

 Images for the latitude and longitude coordinates specified in your csv file will be downloaded into whatever location on your hard drive you are running the script from

-## Assignment
+## Challenge

-Use the Google Static Maps API to download satellite/aerial images for 20 - 100 significant locations of your choosing.
+Use the Google Static Maps API to download satellite/aerial images for 20 to 100 significant locations of your choosing.

 Design a layout to present the images on one or more slides (or GIFs)

-Upload to Canvas:
-- the csv file you used and
-- a screenshot of the directory on your computer where you have saved your downloaded images

----
-Module by Dare Brawley, fall 2021.
-tutorial credit information, to be added in standard format

 [grid of satellite images]:images/156/satellite_grids_01.png